 Disclosure: Some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-As with most exotic animals with oddly good natures, capybaras has been carried into the world of pet trade and has been domesticated for quite some time.
+As with most exotic animals with oddly good natures, capybaras has been carried into the world of house pet trade and has been domesticated for quite some time.
 However, just because they’re now being kept as companion animals don’t necessarily means it’s a good idea for everyone.

 Different animals have different needs, and domesticating them means providing them their needs to live a healthy and happy life.
 Here are some of the most important factors to consider when yo’re thinking of getting capybaras as pets.